SRT System

 • A minimum of 40′

-• Example 1: If have climbed to 24′ off the ground (the height of our platform), we need an additional 6′ above our platform to reach the location of the anchor.
+2. Hitch climb and set the platform 24′ off the ground.
+The anchor is set 6′ higher.
 An 18″ diameter tree has a 5′ circumference.
 A Maverick Hitch anchor requires an additional 5′.
 Adding it up: 24+6+5+5 = 40′.

-• Example 2: An SRT climber has a rope over a crotch which is 30′ high, but requires a couple feet to go around the crotch and 5ft for a Maverick anchor: 30+2+5 = 37′.
+3. An SRT climber has a rope over a crotch which is 30′ high, but requires a couple feet to go around the crotch and 5ft for a Maverick anchor: 30+2+5 = 37′.

 Planning and Shopping

-Regardless which variant we are building, the components for building an SRT system can be found on these pages.
+The components for building an SRT system can be found on these pages.

 Redundant bridges.
 Although we CAN execute a climb on one bridge, JRB recommends 2 bridges.
 JRB has published several options.
 See dedicated page for the: Bridge, and plan if you need any extra rope or cord.